awong50/Jobless_Monkeys__aidanw26_abidurr6_brianl237_leonh15/README.md

    *Notes*

-   - If successful, command line will display name of virtual enviornment: `(venv_name) $ `
+   - If successful, command line will display name of virtual environment: `(venv_name) $ `

-   - To close a virtual enviornment, simply type `$ deactivate` in the terminal
+   - To close a virtual environment, simply type `$ deactivate` in the terminal

 3. In terminal, clone the repository to your local machine: